irtaza091996/ai-agent-prod-deployment/1-mcp-server/README.md

-# Part 1 — Deploying a Secure MCP Server on Cloud Run
+# Part 1: Deploying a Secure MCP Server on Cloud Run

-In this part 1, I built and deployed a **Model Context Protocol (MCP) server** using FastMCP.
+In this part, I built and deployed a **Model Context Protocol (MCP) server** using FastMCP.
 It exposes zoo animal data as tools that any MCP-compatible LLM client can use.
 It was then secured with IAM authentication and tested live using **Gemini CLI**.

 ---